lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Write type names, function names, documentation, and comments—everything—in American English.

-<h4 id="files-and-directories">Files and Directories</h4>
+<h4 id="files-and-folders">Files and Folders</h4>

-Sort items alphabetically within each folder or project group: list directories first, then files.
+Sort items alphabetically within each folder or project group: list folders first, then files.

 When sorting, ignore file extensions.
 Name files so that related files are close to each other in the list.